London water supply infrastructure: Thames–Lee Water Main

 By the 1950s, the flow of the River Lee was insufficient to supply the demand in eastern areas of London, and treated water had to be piped from west London to compensate.
-In drought periods, almost the entire flow of the Lee was abstracted, at times affecting navigation on the river.
+In drought periods, almost the entire flow of the Lee was extracted, at times affecting navigation on the river.

 To resolve this, the Thames–Lee water main was conceived to transport raw water from the River Thames to East London to be treated.
-Designed by consulting engineers Sir William Halcrow & Partners, and constructed between 1955 and 1959, it is a 19 mile, 102 in diameter concrete-lined tunnel running from the non-tidal Thames at Hampton Water Works to Lockwood pumping station at the Lee Valley Reservoir Chain.
+Designed by consulting engineers Sir William Halcrow & Partners, and constructed between 1955 and 1959, it is a 19 mile, 102 in diameter concrete-lined tunnel running from the non-tidal Thames at Hampton Water Treatment Works to Lockwood pumping station at the Lee Valley Reservoir Chain.
 The tunnel runs at a depth of 68 to 190 ft and passes through 24 access shafts of 12 ft diameter.
 Constructed of bolted reinforced concrete and cast iron segmental rings using a new form of rotary tunnelling shield, the tunnel was believed to be the longest in Europe at the time of its completion.
 The tunnel was designed to transfer 120 e6impgal of water per day.

 Water flows through the tunnel by gravity as far as Lockwood, where pumping plant lifts the water into a further section of conventional cast-iron main which delivers the water to the King George V and William Girling reservoirs.
 Another pump was originally installed at the Stoke Newington shaft to supply up to 12.5 e6impgal per day to the reservoirs there.